 This park has an extensive list of attractions including dining and shopping in addition to theme park events and activities.
 And because the name of this park includes the name “Santa”, the official site for the park reminds that Santa is present year-round in the park on a daily basis except for rare occasions when he is “called to the North Pole”.

 Things To Do At Skypark at Santa’s Village

 There are many things to do here, including biking on the trails, skating at Silver Bells Arena, fly fishing, a bouldering room, ax throwing, a climbing tower, and many other outdoor adventure attractions.

 The Northwoods Express train ride is one attraction perfect for families with young children; this four-car electric train travels on a loop through Santa’s Village providing amazing views of many of the important buildings in the area.
 There is a gemstone mining feature here and you can see the entire history of the Village at Santa’s Workshop Exploratorium, which also features “Santa’s elves sorting mail” and the ability to write your own letter to Santa Claus while you visit.

 And the closer you get to having that letter answered, the more tempting it may be to visit the Santa’s House & North Pole attraction, where visitors can “See Santa while he works and prepares for the Big Night”.
 But if you are planning a November/December visit here to get into the holiday spirit, don’t forget to check the events calendar on the official site to see if there are any live performances that might be tempting once you’ve paid your visit to the North Pole.

+Access to Skypark is not free, paid admission is required for entry.
 Buying tickets to the park means getting “general admission” tickets which include access to rides, performances on the main stage, light shows, and other entertainment.
 Some activities not covered by the general admission ticket do require “nominal fees” including: